crocdialer/vierkant/README.md

 # vierkant
-vierkant is a set of C++ libraries useful for realtime graphics applications
+vierkant is a C++ rendering library based on Vulkan.